soon1995/learningNotes/README.md

 - The Linux Command Line by William Shotts -- Reread

+- JavaScript: The Definitive Guide by David Flanagan -- Seventh Edition -- The longest book I have ever read so far.

 ### Watch Lists

-- Designing Data-Intensitive Applications by Martin Kleppmann
+- Designing Data-Intensive Applications by Martin Kleppmann

 - Unit Testing: Principles, Practices, and Patterns by Vladimir Khorikov